By LUXE City Guides; images by Calvin Sit

 It wasn’t always like that.
 Hong Kong was once a land covered in thick broadleaf rainforest; there were tigers and deer.
 Things began to change when several waves of settlers from northern China established themselves and forest was gradually cleared away for farmland and fuel.
 By the mid-19th century, the only original forest left was in the feng shui woods maintained by villagers for good luck.

 The colonial government began a reforestation programme in 1873.
-Although it faced several setbacks — especially during World War II, when much of the new forest was razed for fuel — the tree-planting effort has once again blanketed much of Hong Kong in a woodland.
+Although it faced several setbacks — especially during World War II, when much of the new forest was razed for fuel — the tree-planting effort has once again blanketed much of Hong Kong in woodland.
 And while most of it is secondary forest, meaning it doesn’t have quite the biodiversity of old-growth woods, some of Hong Kong’s oldest reforestation areas offer a remarkable gateway into natural life.

 Tai Po is where you’ll find two of the best examples.
 In 1958, two brothers from one of Hong Kong’s most prominent families, Sir Horace and Lord Lawrence Kadoorie, established the Kadoorie Farm & Botanic Garden on the slopes of Tai Mo Shan, Hong Kong’s highest peak.
-Although the initial mission was to help refugee farmers who were fleeing the tumult of mainland China, it soon evolved into something else — “to conserve nature,” according to Petra Fischer, a biologist who works as a guide to the farm.
+Although the initial mission was to help refugee farmers who were fleeing the tumult of Mainland China, it soon evolved into something else — “to conserve nature,” according to Petra Fischer, a biologist who works as a guide at the farm.

 There’s something new to see whatever the time of year.
 January is the month when bauhinias — Hong Kong’s official flower — are in bloom.
 In April, garlands of pineapple orchids hang from the trees.
-Summer is fruit season, when you’ll see bananas, papayas, pomelos and pineapples ripening in the woods.
+Summer is a fruit season, when you’ll see bananas, papayas, pomelos and pineapples ripening in the woods.
 Lychee trees are especially popular with monkeys; don’t be alarmed if you spot some simians lounging on their branches as they enjoy an afternoon snack.

 Not far from the Kadoorie Farm is another one of Hong Kong’s natural wonders: the Tai Po Kau Nature Reserve, Hong Kong’s oldest secondary forest.
 Hiking enthusiast Martin Williams, who manages the Hong Kong Outdoors guide to the city's backcountry, was surprised by the diversity of birds in Tai Po Kau when he first visited.